SHARE THIS ARTICLE

 Extra coverage options available to Manitobans are:

 Not every household will need every add-on.
 Some won’t need any at all.
 But there are certainly types of additional coverage worth considering and spending a little extra on.
 We always recommend Service Line Coverage for Manitoba homes within the city limits.
-Also, Sewer Backup and Overland Water Coverage are very important if your basement is finished or if it houses a lot of items.

 Certain things will impact your home insurance rates and requirements, like:

 We always get asked this question.
 And we get it.
 You want to know how much you should expect to pay so you know if you’re paying too much– or too little.
-However, answering this question is really hard.
+However, answering this question is hard.
 So many factors go into someone’s home insurance policy.
 There truly is a big range in monthly premiums we see.

 The average monthly premium we tend to see for an average house ranges from $75-$120/ month.
 BUT the only way to know how much your monthly premium will cost is to request a quote.
 We’ll be able to work with you to ensure you’re getting the best policy for your needs at the right price.